zilbert97/build-netmatters-site/README.md

 - [ ] Remove bootstrap function from jumbotron
 - [ ] Search icon is too small - look to change or increase size while maintaining 23px font size
 - [ ] Update button-base-style mixin to check whether the value passed to the "service" parameter is a key in the "nm-services" map
+- [ ] Adding a nested anchor element to cards has messed up the card invoking flex item status of card contents - make the nested anchor element the flex container (not the `<div>`) to re-invoke child behaviour